S-a-m-K/heart_disease_prediction/README.md

 * **Reliable and Original**: The data comes from the University of California Irvine

-* **Comprehensive**: Some of the data sets are suitable for analysis.
-For better predictions, information such as weight, smoking status, exercise level and detailed cholesterol values ​​would be beneficial.
+* **Comprehensive**: While some of the datasets are suitable for analysis, additional information such as weight, smoking habits, physical activity, and detailed cholesterol levels would be valuable for making better predictions.

-* **Current**: The data is from 1988 and is therefore not current.
-Given today's level of knowledge, more information could be collected on this topic.
+* **Current**: The data dates back to 1988 and is therefore not current.
+With today's level of knowledge, more comprehensive information could be collected on this topic.

 * **Cited**: Original: [UC Irvine](https://archive.ics.uci.edu/dataset/45/heart+disease)